ongres/stackgres/doc/content/en/04-administration-guide/11-rollout/_index.md

 | `cron` | string | A UNIX cron expression indicating the start of the update window. |
 | `duration` | string | An ISO 8601 duration in the format `PnDTnHnMn.nS` indicating the window duration. |

+#### Restart delay

+The `restartDelay` field is an ISO 8601 duration in the format `PnDTnHnMn.nS` indicating the delay that has to pass between the restart of a Postgres instance performed by the SGCluster controller and the next one.
+The default value is `PT5M`.

+The delay is enforced by the cluster controller, that do not start a new restart operation until such delay has passed since the Postgres instance has been restarted.
+This paces the restart of the Postgres instances during a rollout, giving patroni the time to update the status between them.

+> Note that this delay does not apply to the re-creation of the Pods, only to the restart of the Postgres instances performed by the SGCluster controller.

 ### Examples

 #### Default Configuration (OnlyDbOps)